 - Apply modern technology to its greatest advantage.

-State Engineer of Division of Water Resources
+Acting State Engineer of Division of Water Resources

-As State Engineer and Director of the Colorado Division of Water Resources, Kevin leads an agency responsible for the distribution and administration of water in accordance with statutes and interstate compacts; the implementation of a statewide dam safety program; the permitting of the use of ground water and construction of wells; the collection and dissemination of data on water use and streamflow; and conducting various studies concerning water resources and the availability of water supplies.
+As State Engineer and Director of the Colorado Division of Water Resources, Tracy leads an agency responsible for the distribution and administration of water in accordance with statutes and interstate compacts; the implementation of a statewide dam safety program; the permitting of the use of ground water and construction of wells; the collection and dissemination of data on water use and streamflow; and conducting various studies concerning water resources and the availability of water supplies.
 The State Engineer is Colorado's commissioner on five interstate compacts and is responsible for assuring compliance with these compacts.
 The State Engineer is also the Executive Director of the Colorado Ground Water Commission and is the Secretary of the Board of Examiners for Water Well and Pump Installation Contractors.

 The State Engineer's Office was created in 1881 and includes 260 employees.
 Its mission is to competently and dependably administer and distribute the waters of Colorado in accordance with the laws of the state, ensure that dams and water wells are properly constructed and maintained to ensure public safety, and to develop, maintain, and provide access to accurate and timely information regarding water resources.